-Where traditional financial instruments or currencies are tokenized for electronic exchange and issued by a legal entity including also monetary authority responsible for it, other International Standards, such as ISO 6166 or ISO 4217, can apply.
+Where traditional financial instruments or currencies are tokenized for electronic exchange and issued by a legal entity or a monetary authority responsible for it, other International Standards, such as ISO 6166 or ISO 4217, can apply.
 To eliminate confusion for users of this document, care has been taken to provide a clear definition and eligibility criteria for assignment of a digital token identifier (DTI).

-This document is addressed to applicants seeking to identify digital tokens conforming to the definition provided in ISO 24165-1.
-The data elements described in this document are used to distinguish one set of digital tokens from another and are, wherever possible, objective and publicly available.
-Inclusion in the registry and the issuance of an identifier signifies only the existence of the token and its 1:1 relationship to its identifier.
+This document is addressed to applicants seeking to identify digital tokens conforming to the definition provided in this document.
+The data elements used to distinguish one set of digital tokens from another, are, wherever possible, objective and publicly available.
+This document only covers fungible tokens.
+When mentioning "token" singular, this document refers to all tokens with the same attributes and identifiers; for example, a specific ISIN identifies the issuance of a financial instrument, such as IBM, and refers to all the IBM shares.
+Inclusion in the registry and the issuance of an identifier signifies, therefore, only the existence of the token and its 1:1 relationship to its identifier.